Sinzear/Framer-VideoPlayer/README.md

 ### Creating a basic player

-Simply put, the VideoPlayer module creates an instance of Framer's own [VideoLayer](http://framerjs.com/docs/#videolayer.videolayer) and gives it superpowers.
+Simply put, the VideoPlayer module is a superlayer that wraps up Framer's own [VideoLayer](http://framerjs.com/docs/#videolayer.videolayer) with some extra functionality and controls that you might want when prototyping with video.

-To create a player with explicit dimensions, all you need to do is:
+The simplest way to create a VideoPlayer instance is:

 ```coffeescript
 video = new VideoPlayer